The most elegant places in Corfu - Citimarks

 Once a noble, always a noble

-Every morning Sior Georgis walked down from the Vianelou alley to the Cofineta and entered the alley of the Saint (note: refers to Saint Spyridon, the island’s patron saint) to worship his grace.
-Back then, the alley was like a neighborhood yard: behind every door there was a worker or a craftsman and all of them were connected to the city and the everyday life with a bond of friendship.
+Every morning, Sior Georgis descended from the Vianelou alley to the Cofineta and entered the alley of the Saint (note: referring to Saint Spyridon, the island’s patron saint) to pay homage.
+In those days, the alley resembled a communal courtyard: behind every door resided a worker or a craftsman, all connected to the city and everyday life through bonds of friendship.

-Sior Georgis always stopped in front of every door to say good morning to everyone. […] Every day, the shoemaker would invite him in: “Sior Georgis, on your way back, get yourself a cup of coffee and come over…” […] “With pleasure”, Sior Giorgis responded.
+Sior Georgis would invariably pause in front of each door, extending a cheerful good morning to everyone. […] Every day, the shoemaker would extend an invitation: “Sior Georgis, on your way back, treat yourself to a cup of coffee and drop by…” […] “With pleasure,” responded Sior Giorgis.

-Indeed, he was happily accepting (the invitation), because that would give him the opportunity to leave his dark basement apartment, a former coal warehouse.
-“I put nothing in my mouth, before I worship his grace”.
-His religious respect was as real and big as his deprivation.
-Tall and underweight, he was floating in a greasy suit which was obviously not his size.
-A stiff collar over a weary shirt and a tie that was almost the same age as the hat.
-But, everyone was calling him “Sior” with the unshakable belief of a noble ancestry.
+Indeed, he gladly accepted the invitation, as it provided him with an opportunity to escape his dim basement apartment, a former coal warehouse.
+“I put nothing in my mouth before I pay homage.”
+His religious reverence was as genuine and substantial as his privation.
+Tall and gaunt, he moved about in a greasy suit that clearly wasn’t his size.
+A stiff collar adorned a weary shirt, and a tie nearly as aged as his hat.
+Yet, everyone referred to him as “Sior” with an unwavering belief in his noble ancestry.

-His return (from the church) marked the beginning of the “show”.
-They all gathered in a good-natured mood to tease Sior Giorgis.
+His return (from the church) signaled the commencement of the “show”.
+They all gathered in a good spirits to playfully taunt Sior Giorgis.

-– “I don’t get it.” said the carpenter.
-“Why is he called Sior Georgis, when I am simply called Georgis?”
+– “I don’t understand.” remarked the carpenter.
+“Why is he called Sior Georgis, while I am simply called Georgis?”

 – But Sior Georgis descends from Counts!